ls-/ls_Toasts/README.md

 ## Localisation

 Feel free to add and/or review translations on [Curse](https://www.curseforge.com/wow/addons/ls-toasts/localization), alternatively, you may create a PR on [project's GitHub page](https://github.com/ls-/ls_Toasts/pulls).

+## FAQ

+**Q:** Is it possible to use the default achievement/loot/etc toast while using the addon?
+**A:** No, the default system is written in a way that makes it hard or even impossible to toggle parts of it individually.

 ## License